Joshua-Weaver1/ECM1400-Continuous-Assessment/README.md

 ## Prerequisites
 This project utilised the Python version 3.10.0.

-Python

-:   Here is the link to download Python:
+Here is the link to download Python:
 [https://www.python.org/downloads/](https://www.python.org/downloads/)

 ---